What projects to put on you resume

 • Learn the basics of CI/CD.

-If you need inspiration, check out my archive of random ideas 😁.
+If you need inspiration, check out my archive of random ideas and this awesome project I discovered recently.

 Make it look good